 We all know about the big stock photo sites.
 But we also know that the rights to good photos don’t come cheaply.
 And if you’re lucky enough to stumble upon a decent image, you’ll likely see it cropping up everywhere.

-So, we’ve put together a list of 24 of our favorite websites full of free pics to help you stand out with original, high-res images that don’t cost a cent.
+So, we’ve put together a list of 25 of our favorite websites full of free stock photos to help you stand out with original, high-res images that don’t cost a cent.

 The generosity of photographers is spreading like wildfire.
 Daniel Nanescu is largely feeding that fire.
 A man with not only a cool name but also a large collection of high-quality digital photographs—and all for free.
 Nanescu was keen not to let his photographs disappear “into oblivion,” so he created SplitShire.